Campus Transfers

 Step 3:

-Pick up the accommodation letter from AccessAbility Services UTSC and take it with you to your appointment at Centennial College.
+Your confirmation of accommodation letter from AccessAbility Services UTSC will be sent to you.
+Take this with you to your appointment at Centennial College.

-You will be required to provide your documentation to the Centennial College CSD.
-Please speak with them in regards to their documentation requirements (see contact information at the end of this section).
+Please speak with Centennial Colleges CSD in regards to their documentation requirements (see contact information at the end of this section).

 Financial